inpsyde/disable-comments/README.md

 ## Installation

-The best way to use this package is:
+The best way to install this package is with Composer:

 ```bash
 $ composer require inpsyde/disable-comments